 - colonialism, especially the legacy of the British Empire

-- writing about landscape and nature, in my native Highlands and abroad
+- landscape and nature, in my native Highlands and abroad

-I tend to post my cuttings online as I go along (the features will be gathered here automatically), but find a few of my favourites below:
+I post my articles online as I go along (features collect here automatically), but find a few of my favourites below:

 · Granta, February 2018

 Stalking hinds through the hills of the north west Highlands, while reflecting upon the necessity and controversies of the annual deer cull

 Culture essay on the appreciation of ‘beautiful’ mathematical equations